AlinaMocanu/Robotics/T-Rex Run/README.md

   Level 2:  this is where it gets tricky.
 The obstacles are now wider, so jumping too early will cost you a life.
 Moreover, there are               obstacles that you can only avoid by not jumping.
   Level 3 : this last level is your chance to get a higher score.
 Now you may encounter two obstacles dangerously close to each other,               so  make sure to jump a bit earlier so you can land between the two obstacles and then jump right back up.
 The gap between               two stretches of ground is also wider, so don't rush it: jump when you've reached the edge.

-  -In the "Settings" option, you can enter your name in the serial.
-Make sure you don't ignore this feature, as you wouldn't want to reach high score as "unknown"! if the first level seems like a piece of cake, you can skip it.
+  - In the "Settings" option, you can enter your name in the serial.
+Make sure you don't ignore this feature, as you wouldn't want to reach high score as "unknown"!
+If the first level seems like a piece of cake, you can skip it.
 Just choose a starting level using the horizontal axis of the joystick.
   - In "Info" section you can find details about the game: creater, name of the game and link to the source code on github.
 Use the horizontal axis of the joystick to see all info.
   -Check the "Highscore" section to see the best score and who owns it.